Should we keep saying this stuff?

 Introduction

 I love smart home — it’s what inspired me to start this channel.
-And after years engaging with this community in Reddit posts, Facebook groups, and YouTube comments, I continue to be inspired by how helpful this community is.
+And after years engaging with this community on Reddit posts, Facebook groups, and YouTube comments, I continue to be inspired by how helpful this community is.

 Who among us hasn’t had an answer to a stubborn home automation problem solved by a fellow community member who was just being helpful.
 I know I have tons of personal examples when I’ve learned from all of you.